Bilogweb3/frost/book/src/zcash/ywallet-demo.md

 will be written to `public-key-package.json`, while key packages will be written to `key-package-1.json` through `-3`.
-You can change the threhsold, number of shares and file names using the command line; append `-- -h` to the commend above for the command line help.
+You can change the threhsold, number of shares and file names using the command line; append `-- -h` to the command above for the command line help.

 ```admonish info
 If you want to use DKG instead of Trusted Dealer, instead of the command above,